h3abionet/h3abionet16S/README.md

 # h3abionet16S analysis package

-A package that takes raw 16S rRNA reads QC them, create OTUs and classifies that.
-A .biom file is created that can be pulled into R for further analysis.
+A package that takes raw 16S rRNA reads QC them, create OTUs, does OTU classification and creates an phylogenetic tree of the OTU sequences.
+A `.biom` file and Newick .`tre` is created that can be pulled into R for further analysis.

-Two workflow languages were investigated for running this pipeline CWL and Nextflow.
+Two workflow languages were investigated  for running this pipeline.
+CWL and Nextflow.

 To access the CWL workflow go [here](https://github.com/h3abionet/h3abionet16S/tree/master/workflows-cwl)